Sanctuary is a wholistic, healing ministry that provides safe,

 Incredibly, God used these venerable plants to speak to me in ways nothing else could.
 Much of the “seed” my dad sowed through his ministry over the years was activated just by handling the vines, which were very much alive.
 It seems I was able to absorb some kind of dynamic energy that unlocked an ancient wisdom in every cell of my body.
 The revelations that continue to stem from what I can only describe as a photosynthesis of the mind have proven absolutely crucial to my "healing and restoration".

 To read more about these revelations, please click on the link: The Growth Process

-Animal Medicine (Healing the Body)
+Animal Therapy (Healing the Body)

 Even though I lost just about everything a person could lose in "the flood", miraculously the "ark of faith" my dad helped me build landed at Polyface Farm in just a few months time.
-God's promises had materialized right before my very eyes and His Son's excellent spirit had ushered me into a "land" literally "flowing with milk and honey” .
+God's promises had manifested right before my eyes and His Son's excellent spirit had ushered me into a "land" literally "flowing with milk and honey” .

 It was time to saddle up and ride; to put all the spiritual lessons I'd learned into practice.
 I'd have to develop the physical strength, agility and endurance necessary to "run the race".
 I'd have to learn from new role models God was bringing into my life.
 Ultimately, I'd have to trust God completely and let Him work to heal my broken body.

 The Land of Milk & Honey: I wish I could say that I pranced into Polyface town on that beautiful dappled mare, but it was more like a humble mule of homelessness.
 Not to mention, the land was “full of giants”, just like the Bible said it would be.
 Talk about a high-stakes balancing act on a real tight rope.
 Fortunately, Jesus really had gone ahead of me and prepared the way.
 It was like the job was made just for me and all I had to do was what I did best.
 Even so, I had my doubts.. and other people did too.